voicebase/voicebase-docs/docs/how-to-guides/v2tov3.md

 ```

 ### PCI Detection & Redaction
-Is now set under 'prediction', 'detectors'
+PCI Detection & Redaction is now configured under 'prediction', 'detectors'
-Clarifying that PCI detection and redaction relies on the machine-learning prediction models and adding specificity to what is being executed as part of the request.
+Clarifying that PCI detection and redaction rely on the machine-learning prediction models and adding specificity to what is being executed as part of the request.
 PCI model is now specified under "detectorName", rather than model, clarifying that "PCI" is the name of the data detector.
 "redact" has been renamed "redactor", clarifying that the contained object is configuration for the media redactor.